PeterCamilleri/CX16/docs/virtual_machines.md

 port of the Sweet-16 VM by using a reserved op-code.
 While this is less complex than other aspects, being able to do automated unit tests is a vital part of producing quality code.

+#### Sample Design Parameters

+Now these five questions, especially the first four, are a lot to think about.
+To help let's consider some sample answers to these questions and then see what the ramifications of those choices are for the sections that follow:

 ### The VM Instruction Pointer